nedala/trino_virtualization_demo/README.md

 Open Jupyter in your browser at http://localhost:8888

 ## Demo Architecture

 Trino connects to MinIO (Hive), SQL Server, and Kafka, allowing you to run queries across all of them at once.

+---

+**Note:** Trino already comes with an EXTENSIVE (truly extensive) set of connectors out of the box.
+These connectors let you query popular structured databases (like MySQL, PostgreSQL, SQL Server, Oracle), NoSQL stores (Cassandra, MongoDB, etc.), unstructured and file-based sources (S3, HDFS, Google Cloud Storage), real-time streaming systems (Kafka, Kinesis, Pulsar), and both analytical and transactional cloud/on-prem sources.
+This includes the latest support for modern table formats like Iceberg, Delta Lake, and Hudi.

+For the full, always up-to-date list, see the official documentation: https://trino.io/docs/current/connector.html

+---

 ## Demo Flow